Janakiram: Medical career

 Janakiram is known for his work on endoscopic management of juvenile nasopharyngeal angiofibroma (JNA) and for his work in skull base surgery.
 He is currently the managing director of Royal Pearl Hospital in Tiruchirapally, India.

-Janakiram started his academic career in India, then got trained in several countries before he started his own chain of hospitals.
+He started his academic career in India, then got trained in several countries before he started his own chain of hospitals.
 He is an entrepreneur now.